stgeorgeshurstville/bulletin/index.md

 title: Welcome
 ---

+[comment]: Please maintain the following structure
+[comment]: ## "sermon series. if there is none, put sermon title"
+[comment]: #### "sentence"
+[comment]: ##### "where the sentence came from, e.g. Psalm 1:1"
+[comment]: ----------------------------------------------------

 ## The empty tomb “My Father and your father”

-#### [In the name of Christ, the psalmist prays: Vindicate me, O God, and defend my cause against an ungodly people; from deceitful and unjust men deliver me, for you are the God in whom I take refuge.
+#### In the name of Christ, the psalmist prays: Vindicate me, O God, and defend my cause against an ungodly people; from deceitful and unjust men deliver me, for you are the God in whom I take refuge.
 ##### Psalm 43.1,2a